DECODEproject/decode-app/README.md

 On the other hand, the ageRange attribute still uses the same birthDate base attribute, and a configuration object with an array of age ranges.

+## Extending the app and technical docs

+If you are interested in adding your service to the app, jump directly to [the extension tutorial](./docs/extending.md).

+If you want to know more about the inner technical workings of the app, proceed to the [docs folder](https://github.com/DECODEproject/decodev2/tree/master/docs).

 ## Implementation notes